-Since 2002, perceived availability of marijuana among young people has fallen dramatically nationwide.
+Perceived availability of marijuana among young people is falling dramatically nationwide.

 "Between 2002 and 2015, we observed a 27% overall reduction in the relative proportion of adolescents ages 12-17-and a 42 percent reduction among those ages 12-14-reporting that it would be "very easy" to obtain marijuana.
 This pattern was uniformly observed among youth in all sociodemographic subgroups. ...
 Despite the legalization of recreational and medical marijuana in some states, our findings suggest that ... perceptions that marijuana would be very easy to obtain are on the decline among American youth."